MehdiMni/islambot/README.md

 # islambot
-A simple Islamic Discord bot with support for Qu'ran, hadith (from sunnah.com), salaah times and conversions to and from the hijri calendar.
+An Islamic bot for Discord with support for Qu'ran, tafsir, hadith (from sunnah.com), prayer times and conversions to and from the hijri calendar.

 Created by Zaify#6850.
 Message me if you have any suggestions or bug reports!

 Contributors: ala and Caleb

 ## Qu'ran